 Differences between Power and x86 VMs

-Because of differences between Power A particular type of CPU that supports AIX and Linux in Skytap Cloud. and x86 The most common type of CPU for Windows and Linux VMs in Skytap Cloud. hardware and hypervisor, some of the capabilities between Power and x86 VMs are different.
+Because of differences between Power A particular type of CPU that supports IBM i, AIX, and Linux in Skytap Cloud. and x86 The most common type of CPU for Windows and Linux VMs in Skytap Cloud. hardware and hypervisor, some of the capabilities between Power and x86 VMs are different.

 Power states for Power VMs

 Power VMs can’t be suspended.
-This affects the way you might use some Skytap Cloud features, like copying an environment or saving an environment as a template.
+This affects the way you might use some Skytap features, like copying an environment or saving an environment as a template.
 For more information, see Suspend isn’t supported for Power VMs.

 Some of the settings that are available through the VMware hypervisor aren’t implemented in Power hardware or are implemented differently.